 The mix of the root beer and vanilla flavors from the ice cream were like nothing I’d tasted and so refreshing.
 I was fascinated by the foaming action when the root beer was poured into the glass when hitting the ice cream.
 The crusty texture that would overcome the outside of the scooped ice cream when doused with root beer was something I loved.
 It started a life long love affair.

 I love the flavors of lime and strawberries together.
 A Strawberry Ice Cream Lime Soda float seems a perfect combination.
 Though any lime soda can be used, I love Mexican sodas as they generally use actual sugar and I adore the bright colors.
 This combination tastes like warm weather so until it settles in, we can dream of it with this dessert!

-Strawberry Ice Cream Lime Soda Float
+Strawberry Ice Cream Lime Soda Floats

 - Strawberry Ice Cream (see the notes below for a quantity guide), softer style